SynchronetBBS/sbbs/README.md

 	; Connect to the websocket proxies on ports other than specified in ctrl/services.ini websocket_telnet_port = 1124
 	websocket_rlogin_port = 1514
+	allowed_ftelnet_targets = some.other.bbs:23,yet.another.bbs:2323
 ```

 - Setting *forum_extended_ascii* to *false* may resolve problems with displaying UTF-8 encoded characters; character codes > 127 will not be assumed to be extended-ASCII references to CP437 characters.
 - Tweaking *max_messages* may improve forum performance or resolve 'Out of memory' errors, if you see any of those when browsing the forum
 - Normally, fTelnet will try to connect to the websocket proxies based on information from *ctrl/services.ini*.
 In some situations (eg. when using an HTTPS reverse proxy) it may be necessary to connect to another port unknown to Synchronet.
+- The *allowed_ftelnet_targets* setting is only necessary if you will be adding additional pages through which users can connect to external systems via fTelnet (see below).
+This is a comma-separated list of host:port entries.

 ### Customization